 We offer a non assembled oversize frame at wholesale cost.
 What we do is cut the frame to your specifications and ship it to you unassembled in a tube with the hardware to assemble and hang your frame.
+The assembly is very easy and we are just a phone call away with any questions you might have.
 Then we help you get the correct plexiglass and backing in your own hometown so that you can assemble the frame yourself.
 It is very simple to do and saves you a ton of money over having it framed in a retail custom frame shop.
 Also, Acrylite is now shipping the plexiglass I use directly to customers and it is very cost effective, so you have that option over trying to find the plexiglass in your own area.
 Call us directly for more information.

 As always, please feel free to contact us with any questions at (800) 463-2994.
 We are always happy to help another collector.
 Happy Collecting!